marcona/codjo-tools-github/README.md

    - list actual opened pull requests for codjo-pom pull request ("include in release X.XX...")
  - Verify if a "chantier" is really opened (last commit) on codjo-sandbox
  - add interactive fork : "Wich codjo repository would you like to fork ?"
+ - enhance packaging
+ - yeald System.out redirection for unit-test in codjo-test ?
+ - Add search in pull request, or in code !

+ Packaging :
+  * mvn install